projectwholefoods/research-public/README.md

 ## Footnotes
 >
 ><a id="1">[1]</a>  `sources-public` contain partial visual clues to prefill our database and **DOES NOT** contain detailed nutrional information.
-For complete reference please contant our developers (`ermu at wholefoods dot lifestyle`) or please kindly wait for an upcoming `stable` release.
+For complete reference please contant our developers (`ermu@wholefoods.lifestyle`) or please kindly wait for an upcoming `stable` release.